mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ### Stimulus Controllers

+The basic organizational unit of a Stimulus application is a [controller](https://stimulus.hotwired.dev/reference/controllers).

 When working with Stimulus, it is essential to follow a specific naming convention for **controller** files.
 Each controller file should be named in the format `[identifier]_controller.js`, where the identifier corresponds to the data-controller attribute associated with the respective controller in your HTML markup.
 By adhering to this naming convention, Stimulus can seamlessly link the controllers in your HTML with their corresponding JavaScript files.

 Let's start by creating a `ratings_controller.js` and put it to file path `/app/JavaScript/controllers/ratings_controller.js`: